CrimsonAS/tuio2qt/README.md

 Or make sure the plugin is loaded using the QT_QPA_GENERIC_PLUGINS environment variable.

-Right now, you must direct TUIO packets to the IP of the machine the application is running on, protocol UDP, port 40001.
+By default, you must direct TUIO packets to the IP of the machine the application is running on, protocol UDP, port 3333.
 If you want to customise the port, you may provide a port number like this:

 `qmlscene foo.qml -plugin TuioTouch:udp=3333`